django-salesforce/django-salesforce/README.rst

    and fields must have option ``db_column``, which is done by ``inspectdb`` with default settings.
 Models exported by introspection ``inspectdb`` do not specify the option ``managed`` because the default value is True.

+   Models managed by migrations on SFDC require the option ``sf_managed=True``.
+   Detaild are described in `docs Migrations <docs/migrations.rst>`__.

    (It is safe.
-Migrations in SFDC are not supported.
-If anything would be implemented after all, only explicitly clearly selected fields and models could be migrated in explicitly labeled SFDC databases.
+When migrations in SFDC will be supported by the next version 4.0.1 then only for explicitly selected fields and models and on explicitly labeled SFDC databases.
-   Consequently, the setting ``managed = True`` is related only to an alternate non SFDC database configured by ``SALESFORCE_DB_ALIAS``.)
+   Consequently, the setting ``managed = True`` alone is related only to an alternate non SFDC database configured by ``SALESFORCE_DB_ALIAS``.)

-   There is probably no reason to collect old migrations of an application that uses only SalesforceModel and all data are stored only in Salesforce.
+   There is probably no reason now to collect old migrations of an application that uses only SalesforceModel if they are related to data stored only in Salesforce.
-   Such old migrations can be easily deleted a new initial migration can be created again if it would be necessary for offline tests and if that migrations directory seems big and obsoleted.
+   Such old migrations can be easily deleted and a new initial migration can be created again if it would be necessary for offline tests if that migrations directory seems big and obsoleted.

 -  **Exceptions** - Custom exceptions instead of standard Django database